aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/LAB-EXECUTION-1.md

 ### Task 1.1- Provisioning EC2 from the EC2 console

 1. Log in using the `Service Catalog end user` in your AWS account.
 To do this, use the link provided in the CloudFormation `Outputs` from the *Lab Setup* section for the key `SwitchRoleSCEndUser`.
-2. We will now try to launch
+2. We will now try to launch an EC2 instance from the [Amazon EC2 console](https://console.aws.amazon.com/ec2/v2/home).
 3. Click on the `Launch Instance` button, and then click on `Select` for **any of the listed Amazon Machine Images (AMI)**.
 4. Select the instance size of `t2.micro` and click `Review and Launch`.
 5. On the `Review Instance Launch` page, click `Launch`.